N-4-V/NumberTheorist/README.md

 # VariedNumbers
 Contains property checking for more than 50 types of numbers.
 Might get a bit messy trying to find a specific function, so  I am providing the line numbers for the same :
-(P.S. - I have been compiling them since my high school years, so some of the display texts might be a bit over the top...)

 6 - Prime Number |
 36 - Armstrong Number |